 The paths are generally firm but after rain a few parts could be muddy.
 You will need to negotiate a number of stiles, kissing gates and footbridges.
 There is a short, fascinating section through Bellbrook Business Park at the beginning of the walk and the walk ends with a pavement walk along Station Road to North Chailey.
 For most of the walk you are in gently rolling open countryside.
 You will be sharing several of the fields with grazing livestock (including cattle, goats and donkeys), so take particular care with dogs.
 There are several road crossings that need care.
 Allow 3 hours.

-There are no facilities for the bulk of the walk, but you will find cafes and pubs in Uckfield (at the start of the walk) or a garage, tea shop and the Kings Head in North Chailey (at the end of the walk).
+There are no facilities for the bulk of the walk, but you will find cafes and pubs in Uckfield (at the start of the walk) or a garage and tea shop in North Chailey (at the end of the walk).
 Call to check opening times.
 The pond just before Buckham Hill is a particularly good spot for a picnic along the way.